 Insurance for Motorcycles: Personal Injury Protection (PIP) does not cover you on a motorcycle.
 In fact, you cannot even purchase it for a motorcycle.
 But, that doesn’t mean there are no options.
 Uninsured Motorist/Underinsured Motorist (UM) coverage will cover you in the event the at-fault driver of a collision has no or does not have sufficient bodily injury coverage to compensate you for your injuries.
 You may only purchase UM in amounts equal to or less than the amount of bodily injury (BI) coverage purchased.
 BI protects you in the event you contribute to causing a collision in which someone is injured.
 Because of the heightened risk of serious injury and death while riding a motorcycle, it is best to purchase BI and UM, and get the most you can afford.

 The average stay in a hospital for a motorcycle rider after a collision is over a week.
 Medical bills add up quickly with overnight stays in the hospital and insurance can be a life saver.

-If you or someone you know is attempting to fight the insurance companies alone after a crash, think again.
+If you or someone you know is attempting to fight the insurance companies alone after an accident or crash, think again.
 We have a team of experienced attorneys who know the rules and want to help you through the process of filing your claim.
 We never charge any upfront fees and only get paid if we recover a settlement or win a verdict for you.
 When the facts of how an accident occurred are unclear or you are unsure what insurance is available, we are here to help.
 Contact us online or call us directly at 888.815.6398.